momolabo7/momo_reshade/README.md

 Simple use case would be to multiply everything by 0.5 to make  everything darker and 1.5 to make everything brighter.

+# momo_hsl

+This shader allows you to adjust the hue/saturation/lightness, similar from photo editting tools like Photoshop.